Bird GuideSandpipersShort-billed Dowitcher

 Nesting

-Much of nesting area is far inland, generally south and east of the breeding range of Long-billed Dowitcher.
+Much of the nesting area is far inland, generally south and east of the breeding range of Long-billed Dowitcher.
 Nest site is on ground in bog, forest clearing, or edge of tundra, often near water.
-Nest is a shallow depression in moss or in a clump of grass, lined with small twigs, leaves, fine grasses.
+A Short-billed Dowitcher nest is a shallow depression in moss or in a clump of grass, lined with small twigs, leaves, fine grasses.

 Conservation